 Migration from ZooKeeper primary election to Kafka primary election¶

-ZooKeeper leader election and kafkastore.connection.url are deprecated.
+ZooKeeper leader election and use of kafkastore.connection.url for ZooKeeper leader election were removed in Confluent Platform 7.0.
 Kafka leader election should be used instead.
 This section explains how to reconfigure for Kafka leader election.

 schema.registry.zk.namespaceif it is configured.